asimihsan/notes/[course] natural language processing.md

 - - -

-Quiz: assume that we are given a corpus with the folloiwng properties:
+Quiz: assume that we are given a corpus with the following properties:

 -   Count(the) = 70
 -   |{w: c(the, w) > 0}| = 15, i.e. there are 15 different words that follow "the".